FAQ - Frequently Asked Questions

 - What is the PDF Comment and Markup tool (Adobe Acrobat)?

-- Do you edit fiction or non-fiction book manuscripts?
+- Do you edit non-fiction book manuscripts?

 - Do you treat ebook manuscripts any differently to print book manuscripts?